HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-course-summary-intro.md

 ### Usage

 This profile is used to capture a course of radiotherapy delivered to a patient.
 A course of therapy systematically addresses a condition or set of related conditions.
 It can include multiple sessions, divided into multiple phases, and can last for several months.
 A course of treatment has a distinct beginning and end.
-While the Radiotherapy Course Summary can be incrementally updated as the treatment progresses, the primary purpose is to capture the entire course of treatment when it is over.
-The status element in
+While the Radiotherapy Course Summary can be incrementally updated as the treatment progresses, the primary purpose is to capture the entire course of treatment from beginning to end.
+The status element indicates whether the treatment is in progress or complete.

 In radiotherapy, a _phase_ is a subset of a course.
 A phase is defined as a treatment consisting of one or multiple identical fractions.
 A phase ends and a new phase begins whenever there is a change in the treatment volume(s), dose per fraction, modality, or technique.
 Phases are represented by different profiles, [TeleradiotherapyTreatmentPhase] and [BrachytherapyTreatmentPhase].